Highlights from the Ratings and Financial Report for Liberty Global plc (LBTYK)

 LBTYK’s Market Performance

-LBTYK stocks went down by -3.55% for the week, with a monthly drop of -2.95% and a quarterly performance of 25.53%, while its annual performance rate touched 20.98%.
-The volatility ratio for the week stands at 2.74% while the volatility levels for the past 30 days are set at 2.61% for Liberty Global plc.
-The simple moving average for the period of the last 20 days is -2.28% for LBTYK stocks with a simple moving average of 10.45% for the last 200 days.
+LBTYK stocks went up by 3.46% for the week, with a monthly drop of -1.08% and a quarterly performance of 28.77%, while its annual performance rate touched 22.42%.
+The volatility ratio for the week stands at 2.16% while the volatility levels for the past 30 days are set at 2.41% for Liberty Global plc.
+The simple moving average for the period of the last 20 days is 1.02% for LBTYK stocks with a simple moving average of 12.67% for the last 200 days.

 Analysts’ Opinion of LBTYK